adtrace/adtrace_sdk_web/README.md

 ## <a id="additional-features"></a>Additional features

-Once you integrate the AdTrace JS SDK into your web app, you can take advantage of the following features.
+Once you integrate the AdTrace JS SDK into your web, you can take advantage of the following features.

 ### <a id="adtrace-id"></a>Adtrace Identifier